Jacob W. Davis: Biography

-Jacob Youphes was born to a Jewish family family in the city of Riga, in 1831.
+Jacob Youphes was born to a Jewish family in the city of Riga, in 1831.
 During this time, he trained and worked as a tailor.
 In 1854, at the age of 23, he emigrated to the United States, arriving in New York City where he changed his name to Jacob Davis.
 There he ran a tailor's shop before moving to Maine and then, in 1856, San Francisco before moving on to Weaverville.
 After traveling around America believed to be working as a journeyman tailor, in 1858 Davis left California and moved to Western Canada in search of better opportunities.
 There, Davis met a German immigrant, Annie Parksher, whom he married and together, Jacob and Annie had six children.
 During his time in Canada, Davis worked at the Fraser River panning for gold.

 In January 1867, Davis returned to San Francisco with Annie and his family.
 Later that year, they moved to Virginia City, Nevada, where he sold wholesale tobacco and pork before beginning work once more as a tailor.
 By 1868, the family had moved, this time to Reno, Nevada, which at that time was a tiny railroad town and there he helped Frederick Hertlein build a brewery.
 1869 saw Davis revert to his original trade, opening a tailor shop in the main street of the town.
 In his tailor shop, Davis made functional items such as tents, horse blankets and wagon covers for the railway workers on the Central Pacific Railroad.
 The fabric Davis worked with was heavy-duty cotton duck cloth and cotton denim which he bought from Levi Strauss & Co., a dry goods company in San Francisco.
 To strengthen the stress points of the sewn items he was making, Davis used copper rivets to reinforce the stitching.